 Nowadays, Aja enjoys raising their two girls at home as a work-from-home parent.
 They have the opportunity to travel as a family and have even begun investing in real estate, paying for their most recent property in cash.
-Although they technically went back into debt to finance the renovation, Aja says the couple has a plan in place to pay off the loan in five years or less.
+Although they went back into debt to finance the property’s renovation, Aja says the couple has a plan in place to pay off the loan in five years or fewer.

 “The last time we were in debt, it was all consumer debt without an asset to speak of,” Aja says.
 “This time, we will be building equity in an asset and cash-flowing through rental income.
-I’m ok with this trade-off for now.”
+I’m okay with this trade-off for now.”

-“To have choices with your time and life can be a freeing thing and change your family for generations to come,” Aja says.
+“To have choices with your time and life can be a freeing thing and change your family for generations to come,” Aja said.
 “I wish everyone could experience this.
 It’s been an amazing journey.”

-Aja McClanahan is a blogger, writer and author of the book, Manage Your Money to Become Debt Free: A Guide on Dumping Debt for Good.
+Aja McClanahan is a blogger, writer, and author of the book, Manage Your Money to Become Debt Free: A Guide on Dumping Debt for Good.
 Aja writes on her blog, Principles of Increase, as well as for various other websites.
 She majored in Economics and her personal story of getting out of over $120,000 in debt has been featured in Yahoo Finance!, Market Watch, Kiplinger’s, and other well-known media outlets.